tuck1s/taxitest/README.md

-# Taxi for Email - validate Email Design System syntax
+# Taxi for Email - Email Design System syntax - validate and update

 [![.github/workflows/vscode.yml](https://github.com/tuck1s/taxitest/actions/workflows/vscode.yml/badge.svg)](https://github.com/tuck1s/taxitest/actions/workflows/vscode.yml)

-This Visual Studio Code extension enables you to validate Taxi for Email design system files directly, without having to first upload them.
+This Visual Studio Code extension enables you to work with Taxi for Email design system (EDS) files, directly from your editor.
+It can

+* Validate from your editor window
+* Update from your editor window to an existing EDS in your Taxi account

+Not yet supported: Create a new EDS.

 ## Pre-requisites
 A [Taxi for Email](https://taxiforemail.com/) account, with privileges to create an API key.